forward-motion/commentbox.io/docs/DASHBOARD.md

 - **Automatic** - all comments are automatically approved
 - **Granular** - all comments are automatically approved, except those that to not pass the enabled filters.

-Granular moderation is often best suited for high volumes of comments, and is only available in the Standard or Professional plans.
+Granular moderation is often best suited for high volumes of comments, and is only available with the Moderation Plus add-on.

 Here's the breakdown of the granular filters that you can enable:
 - **Comments containing links** - if a URL is found in a comment, it will not pass.